Financial Tips

 Edward was hired as a contractor by a large landscaping company who promised to pay him by check once his work was complete.
 When the time came to get paid, they said they would send an “e-check” to Edward’s email.
 Since Edward was used to depositing his paper checks digitally, he thought nothing of it.

 When the e-check arrived, there was only a picture of the front of the check.
-Edward took a photo and uploaded it to Online Banking, only to have his financial institution call and tell him the check was a fake!
+Edward took a photo and uploaded it to Digital Banking, only to have his financial institution call and tell him the check was a fake!
 He tried reaching out to the landscaping company, but they ghosted him.

 Watch out!